NikhilJha42/Advent-of-Code-22/README.md

 # Advent-of-Code-22
 Repository of solutions to Advent-of-Code-22.
 Completed in JavaScript.
 Don't just copy these solutions - have fun learning!

+I will be updating this repository with the previous day's solution.

 ## Set up
 - Log in to [Advent of Code](https://adventofcode.com/).
 - Install Node (this project uses v16.16.0).
 See the official [documentation](https://nodejs.dev/en/learn/how-to-install-nodejs/) for more details.